Fireman fighting Nelson fire bush fire faces 'unfair' deportation: Online petition questions immigration

 "It is a bit rough really.
 They give a lot to the community, have a lot of support out there, and are well liked.

 "It is just not fair.
-Why does this always happen to the good people in life."
+Why does this always happen to the good people in life?"

-Mahon said Webster's options are pretty limited and "it's really up to people like ourselves to help support him".
+Mahon said Webster's options were limited and "it's really up to people like ourselves to help support him".

 "Some of the decisions coming out of immigration just make you wonder.